Explore your next steps before enrolling in your courses.

 Once we have received your payment, our Admissions office will email you your provincial attestation letter (PAL) within approximately 3 working days.
 While awaiting your provincial attestation letter, prepare the other documents you’ll need for your study permit application to Immigration, Refugees and Citizenship Canada.

-You must have your study permit from the Government of Canada before beginning your studies at the University of Ottawa.
+You must have your study permit before beginning your studies at the University of Ottawa.
 We encourage you to start your application as soon as you can.
 Find out more about the Government of Canada requirements to study in Canada

 4. Submit your final transcript